Cleo469/Weather-Website/README.md

 Project Overview:

-The Weather Website provides an interactive and customizable experience where users can:

-View the current temperature and weather in a sample city (Tokyo, by default).
+The Weather Website provides an interactive and customizable experience where users can view the current temperature and weather in a sample city (Tokyo, by default).
 Update the city and temperature by clicking the Change City button.
 See a different emoji (😄 or ☹️) based on the temperature they enter.
 The website is designed to be clean and minimalist, with an emphasis on ease of use and aesthetic appeal.

+You can view the live demo [here](https://cleo469.github.io/Weather-Website/)

 Coded by Cleo